icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 Symbols can be defined in two ways:

-- By using the `#define` directive in a Slice file, you can define a symbol will be defined for the remainder of the Slice file.
+- A symbol can be defined by using the `#define` directive in a Slice file.
+The symbol will be defined for the remainder of the Slice file.

     ```slice
     #define ABC
     ```

-- By using the `-D` command-line option of the Slice compiler.
+- A symbol can be defined by using the `-D` command-line option of the Slice compiler.
 The symbol will be defined for all Slice files.

     ```shell
     slicec-cs -D FOO -D BAR  ...